ztrhgf/Powershell_CICD_repository/README.md

 - automatic script signing

+## [2.0.3] - 2019-10-3
+### Changed
+- $config variable defined in customConfig.ps1 renamed to $customConfig to honor name of the script file and be more unique
+- repo_sync.ps1 now sync changes to DFS everytime, not just in case, some new data was pulled from cloud repo

 ## [2.0.2] - 2019-10-1
 ### Added
 - check, that commited scripts are compatible with Powershell 3.0 (defined in PSScriptAnalyzerSettings.psd1, so edit it, if you wish to check PS Core compatibility etc)